Sodium chlorate: Chemical oxygen generation

 Chemical oxygen generators, such as those in commercial aircraft, provide emergency oxygen to passengers to protect them from drops in cabin pressure.
 Oxygen is generated by high-temperature decomposition of sodium chlorate:

 Heat required to initiate this reaction is generated by oxidation of a small amount of iron powder mixed with the sodium chlorate, and the reaction consumes less oxygen than is produced.
 Barium peroxide (BaO2) is used to absorb the chlorine that is a minor product in the decomposition.

 An ignitor charge is activated by pulling on the emergency mask.
 Similarly, the Solidox welding system used pellets of sodium chlorate mixed with combustible fibers to generate oxygen.

 Oxygenless combustion

-Sodium chlorate can be mixed with sucrose sugar to make a highly explosive fuel, similar to that of gunpowder, that burns in airtight spaces.
+Sodium chlorate can be mixed with sucrose sugar to make a highly energetic fuel, similar to that of gunpowder, that burns in airtight spaces.
 This is the reaction:

 However this sodium chlorate is mostly replaced by potassium chlorate.

 Organic synthesis

 Sodium chlorate can be used with hydrochloric acid (or also sulfuric acid and sodium chloride, the reaction of which generates HCl) to chlorinate aromatic compounds without the use of organic solvents.
 In this case its function is to oxidize the HCl to obtain either HOCl or Cl2 (depending upon the pH) in-situ which are the active chlorinating agents.

+When combined with a vanadium pentoxide catalyst, it serves as an oxidant for a variety of organic compounds.
+Examples include the oxidation of hydroquinone to quinone, and of furfural to a mixture of maleic and fumaric acid.